The internet is awesome, obviously. But by golly, it can get murky when you're trying to sort out fact from fiction.

 The amount of sugar left in the final product depends on the length of fermentation.
 At Remedy, we follow a small-batch, long-aged 30-day brewing process to remove all sugar.
 Remedy is the only kombucha to have an official tick of approval from Sarah Wilson and her team at I Quit Sugar.

 MYTH 2: You should only drink a small amount

 We don’t believe in a one-size-fits-all prescription for how much kombucha you should drink.
 We do, however, recommend incorporating it into your daily diet to truly experience the benefits.
 Most of the team at Remedy have a glass with each meal.
 It helps with digestion and is a super easy way to get into the habit of including something fermented, natural and unpasteurised into your daily diet for overall health and wellbeing.

 Like many fermented foods and drinks, a trace amount of alcohol is produced during the natural process of making kombucha.
 At Remedy, we thoroughly test each and every batch to ensure that this does not go above 0.5% as per national standards for non-alcoholic drinks.
 Aussie comedian Dave Hughes – who hasn’t had an alcoholic drink for 25 years - put this to the test on live radio by drinking six bottles of Remedy in two hours and taking a breathalyser test, with the result showing 0.00.

 TRUTH: It's one part of a healthy diet

 Kombucha doesn’t “cure” anything, but it can help return your body to balance by improving gut health and overall wellbeing.
-When kombucha is made the traditional way, and is kept raw and unpasteurised like Remedy, it means it is full of live cultures, organic acids and antioxidants, which all have proven health benefits.
+When kombucha is made the traditional way, and is kept raw and unpasteurised like Remedy, it means it is full of live cultures, organic acids and tea polyphenols, which all have proven health benefits.